p0dalirius/ApacheTomcatScanner/README.md

   -ah AUTH_HASHES, --auth-hashes AUTH_HASHES
                         LM:NT hashes to pass the hash for this user.
-  --ldaps               Use LDAPS (default: False)
+  --ldaps               Use LDAPS (default: False) --subnets             Get all subnets from the domain and use them as targets (default: False)
 ```

 ## Example